What Are Humanities Classes?

 Do All Colleges Require Humanities Courses?

 Most colleges and universities have a humanities requirement for graduation.
 The requirement varies by school, with some requiring a specific humanities course or courses for all students and others requiring only a certain number of humanities credits to graduate.
+If you’re asking, "what are the easiest humanities classes?" the answer often depends on your personal interests and strengths.
+However, at StraighterLine, our online humanities courses are designed to be flexible and accessible for all students.

 There are several reasons why colleges might require a humanities course or several courses.
 Mostly, they want to graduate well-rounded students who are able to read and analyze a text, research a topic thoroughly, and think critically about a variety of subjects.
 Those are life skills that will be applicable in almost any career field a student pursues during and after college.